Program

 1. Connections

 Finally, this Executive Program provides immense value in the form of connections.
 It is a transformative experience.
 Any time you go through a transformative experience with others, it creates bonds that will last a long time.
-The connections you’ll make in this Executive Program, both with participants and lecturers, can enhance your personal life and lead to professional opportunities to advance your career.
+The connections you’ll make in this Executive Program, both with participants and lecturers, can lead to professional opportunities to advance your career.

 So yes, if you aim to accelerate your career and become a well-connected professional in the sports industry, this Executive Program will definitely help.